AfoninZ/UltimMC/launcher/package/ubuntu/README.md

 # What is this?
-A simple Ubuntu package for MultiMC that contains a script that downloads and installs real MultiMC on Ubuntu based systems.
+A simple Ubuntu package for UltimMC that contains a script that downloads and installs real UltimMC on Ubuntu based systems.

 It contains a `.desktop` file, an icon, and a simple script that does the heavy lifting.